jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 # Process:

-## Transform.py
+## transform.py
 [Link to view the transform.py program](transform.py)

-- The text data of the 50 posts for each user is combined and converted into a sparse term_frequency(tf) matrix of word/term frequencies with column names for the entire set of words/terms found in at least one users posts.
+- The text data of the 50 posts for each user is combined and converted into a sparse term frequency-inverse document frequency (tf-idf) matrix with column names for the entire set of words/terms found in at least one users posts.

-- The python program (transform.py) transforms the raw data from mbti_1.csv into this tf matrix.
+- The python program (transform.py) transforms the raw data from mbti_1.csv into this tf-idf matrix.

-- This matrix along with some columns that represent the users personality type is saved in [tf_matrix.csv](tf_matrix.csv).
+- This matrix along with some columns that represent the users personality type is saved in [tf_idf_matrix.csv](tf_idf_matrix.csv).

-## Analysis.py
+## analysis.py

 [Link to view the analysis.py program](analysis.py)

-* The second python program (analysis.py) uses the [tf_matrix.csv](tf_matrix.csv) to train a variety of model types to predict the correct personality option for each of the four personality pairs.
+* The second python program (analysis.py) uses the [tf_idf_matrix.csv](tf_idf_matrix.csv) to train a variety of model types to predict the correct personality option for each of the four personality pairs.

-* The 4 kinds of models trained and tested to predict each personailty pair are naive bays, logistic regression, decision tree, and random forest.
+* The 3 kinds of models trained and tested to predict each personailty pair are Logistic Regression, Random Forest, and Naive Bayes.

-* Since there are 4 model types that can be tuned for each of the 4 personality pairs, there exists 16 models.
+* Since there are 3 model types that can be tuned for each of the 4 personality pairs, there exists 12 models.

-* The variables that are tuned are the word/term features.
+* The features that are tuned are the words/terms features.
+Each of these terms represent a column of tf-idf scores (one for each user) from which you can either use or ignore.

-* Too many features can overwelm a model and too little features is insuffient for model profiling and performance.
+* Too many features can overwelm a model and too little features is insufficient for model profiling and performance.

-* Since the entire list of word/term frequencies for all documented words/terms for all users is alot of features for a model, the program uses an optimization technique to reduce the number of features to a more managable and optimal number.
+* Since the entire list of documented words/terms for all users is alot of features for a model, the program uses an optimization technique to reduce the number of features to a more managable and optimal number.

-* The best model of a specific type for a certain pair (1 out of 16) is found using optimization, meaning the correct number (or close to best number) of the most influencing features is found.
+* The best model of a specific type for a certain pair (1 out of 12) is found using optimization, meaning the correct number (or close to best number) of the most influencing features is found.

-* The differential_evolution function is what determines the best number of features within an certain integer bounds for a certain model type.
+* The differential_evolution optimizer is what determines the best performing number of features within an certain integer bounds (40,60) for a certain (model type, personality pair) combination.

-* Multithreading is implemented with the differential_evolution function.
-Using the same bounds for the number of features, each model type is optimized for the best number of features between those bounds and each of these 4 functions are run together.

-* What "together" means in this context is that the program can complete the 4 differential_evolution tasks with partially concurrent execution, allowing usage of a higher percentage of the cpu and speeding up the overall process.

-* As state above, there are 16 models corresponding to each model type/personality combination and the best number of features of those 16 model types is found by testing an integer bounds from (1-48) for the number of word/term freqeuncies with the differential_evolution function.
+* The only noteable expense in the program occurs in each of three calls to differential_evolution for the three model types inside the personality pair loop.

+* The number of workers for a differential evolution call are set too the cpu_count of the machine to max out cpu resources in this task.

-* Once the best 16 models have been found, it is time to apply their accuracies to estimate the accuracies of models that can predict the entire personality (all 4 pairs).
+* Once the best 12 models have been found corresponding to each (model type, personality pair), it is time to apply their accuracies to estimate the accuracies of models that can predict the entire personality (all 4 pairs).

 * ### Question: How is the accuacy of full personality predictions approximated from individual pairwaise accuracy scores?